saigecarter/DH110-22F-Demo/README.md

 ### Cognitive Walkthrough

-After creating the high-fidelity prototypte, a cognitive walkthrough was conducted with two other classmates.
+After creating the high-fidelity prototype, a cognitive walkthrough was conducted with two other classmates.
 First, they gave their initial impressions of app, answered questions about what they thought the app was about and what they thought they could do with the app.
 Then, they completed tasks in the following order:

 1. Find a volunteer opportunity related to ocean conservation near you (in Los Angeles) and register for it.
 2. Find an ocean conservation organization and make a donation.